hub-gain/maid-services/mariadb/README.md

 * Create a new database, e.g. named `atominterferometer2022` and select it

-* Restore the database schema by lorunningading the `ai*.sql` file via File -> Run SQL file
+* Restore the database schema by running the `ai*.sql` file via File -> Run SQL file